Updated January 31, 2024 by Sean McQuaid

 Only a prosecutor can drop a domestic violence charge.
 But, even though a victim cannot directly drop a charge in Florida, their input is critical.
-If a victim is willing to sign a request not to prosecute or a request for contact, that can greatly increase the chances that a prosecutor will drop the domestic violence charge.
+If a victim makes it clear that they do not want to prosecute, that can greatly increase the chances that a prosecutor will drop the domestic violence charge.

 What is Domestic Violence in Florida?